Kate shares a laugh with Sophie during Order of the Garter celebration

 The Princess of Wales missed last year’s event during the period she was receiving cancer treatment.

-The Princess of Wales has joined other members of the royal family at one of the highlights of the monarchy’s calendar – a service celebrating the Order of the Garter.
+The Princess of Wales shared a joke and a laugh when she made a return to one of the highlights of the royal calendar – a service celebrating the Order of the Garter.

-Kate, who missed last year’s event during the period she was receiving cancer treatment, watched the procession of Ladies and Knights of the Garter through the grounds of Windsor Castle to St George’s Chapel.
+Kate, who missed last year’s event during the period of her cancer treatment, was in good spirits when she watched the procession of Ladies and Knights of the Garter through the grounds of Windsor Castle to St George’s Chapel.

+The princess was joined by the Duchess of Edinburgh and Vice Admiral Sir Tim Laurence at the chapel’s Galilee porch, a traditional vantage point to see the spectacle.

 Kate and Sophie burst into laughter just as the front of the procession passed by, with the elderly Military Knights of Windsor leading the way.